 License fees received are initially recorded as deferred revenue, and are subsequently recognized as revenue ratably over the period of our participation on joint steering committees.
-The joint steering committee related to the NicVAX agreement is currently expected to operate for 190 months from the date of the agreement (or through December 2025).
+The joint steering committee established in connection with our option and license agreement with GSK related to NicVAX was originally expected to operate for 190 months from the date of the agreement (or through December 2025), but has now been dissolved based on the termination noticed received from GSK on October 24, 2012.
 Our efforts under the joint steering committee related to the PentaStaph agreement were completed in the second quarter of 2011.

-For milestones that are deemed substantive, we recognize the contingent revenue when: (i) the milestones have been achieved; (ii) no further performance obligations with respect to the milestones exist; and (iii) collection is reasonably assured.
+For milestones that are deemed substantive, we recognize the contingent revenue when: (i) the milestone has been achieved; (ii) no further performance obligations with respect to the milestone exists; and (iii) collection is reasonably assured.
 A milestone is considered substantive if all of the following conditions are met: (i) the milestone is nonrefundable; (ii) achievement of the milestone was not reasonably assured at the inception of the arrangement; (iii) substantive effort is involved to achieve the milestone; and (iv) the amount of the milestone appears reasonable in relation to the effort expended with the other milestones in the arrangement and the related risk associated with achievement of the milestone.
 If a milestone is deemed not to be substantive, the Company would recognize the portion of the milestone payment as revenue that correlates to work already performed; the remaining portion of the milestone payment will be deferred and recognized as revenue as the Company completes its performance obligations.